do-adams/XYZ_Reader/README.md

 # Behind the Scenes

-Throughout early August 2016, I worked on renovating this Android application as part of completing the [Material Design for Android Developers]() course at [Udacity]().
-During the time I spent on this project, I was tasked to:
+Throughout early August 2016, I worked on renovating this Android application as part of completing the [Material Design for Android Developers](https://www.udacity.com/course/material-design-for-android-developers--ud862) course at [Udacity](https://www.udacity.com/).
+During the time I spent on this project, I was essentially tasked to:

 * Utilize the Android Design Support library and its components to enhance the user UI experience.
 * Implement parallax scrolling via the use of a `CollapsingToolbarLayout` and a `CoordinatorLayout` in the main activity.